nkapa/SwiftTipCalculator/README.md

-# CodePath Pre-Work: TipMe
+# CodePath: TipMe

 TipMe is a tip calculator application for iOS.

-Submitted by: Nandini Kapa

-Time spent: 5 hours spent in total

 ## User Stories

-The following **required** functionality is complete:
+The application has the following functionality:

-* [X] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* User can enter a bill amount, choose a tip percentage, and see the tip and total values.

-The following **optional** features are implemented:
+* User can split the total bill by up to 5 people.
-* [X] Settings page to change the default tip percentage.
+* User can navigate to a settings page to change the default tip percentage.
-* [ ] UI animations
-* [ ] Remembering the bill amount across app restarts (if <10mins)
-* [ ] Using locale-specific currency and currency thousands separators.
-* [X] Making sure the keyboard is always visible and the bill amount is always the first responder.
-This way the user doesn't have to tap anywhere to use this app.
-Just launch the app and start typing.

-The following **additional** features are implemented:

-- [X] Tip slider that adjusts the tip percentage.
-- [X] Tip splitting feature.
-- [X] Improved UI Layout. (ex.
-Gradient Background)

 ## Video Walkthrough